Easy Dutch Oven London Broil with Potatoes & Carrots – One Pot Family Dinner

 Why I Love This Cast Iron Dutch Oven London Broil Recipe

 It just makes sense to me, since I live in a cold climate, to plan winter meals that are not only easy to make, but can still be made if the power goes out.
+Using a cast iron Dutch oven for London broil means I can cook this meal almost anywhere - whether I'm using my kitchen oven or my wood stove.

-And in the summer, I take this recipe outdoors to cook over the fire or grill—keeping my kitchen cool while still serving up real, from-scratch food.
+And in the summer, I take this recipe outdoors to cook over the fire or grill - keeping my kitchen cool while still serving up real, from-scratch food.

 Of course, I do use a jar of pre-made gravy, but to be honest with you, if you prefer you can use 12 ounces of water instead of the gravy.